Collapse of the Atlantic northwest cod fishery: Impact on Newfoundland

 Approximately 37,000 fishermen and fish plant workers lost their jobs by the collapse of the cod fisheries; many people had to find new jobs or further their education to find employment.
-The effects are reflected in the Canadian folklorist and songwriter Shelley Posen's song "No More Fish, No Fishermen," and the dire environmental impact of the moratorium was heavily covered in the contemporary media.
+The effects are reflected in the Canadian folklorist and songwriter Shelley Posen's song "No More Fish, No Fishermen," and heavily covered in contemporary media.

 The collapse of the northern cod fishery marked a profound change in the ecological, economic, and sociocultural structure of Atlantic Canada.
 The 1992 moratorium was the largest industrial closure in Canadian history and was expressed most acutely in Newfoundland, whose continental shelf lay under the region that was the most heavily fished.
 Over 35,000 fishermen and plant workers from over 400 coastal communities became unemployed.
 In response to dire warnings of social and economic consequences, the federal government initially provided income assistance through the Northern Cod Adjustment and Recovery Program and later through the Atlantic Groundfish Strategy, which included money specifically for the retraining of those workers displaced by the closing of the fishery.
 Newfoundland has since experienced a dramatic environmental, industrial, economic, and social restructuring, including considerable outward migration, increased economic diversification, and increased emphasis on education.
 As the predatory groundfish population declined, a thriving invertebrates fishing industry emerged, snow crab and northern shrimp proliferated, which provides the basis for a new initiative roughly equivalent in economic value to the cod fishery that it replaced.